samwillis/d2ts/.changeset/yellow-sites-sleep.md

 '@electric-sql/d2ts': patch
 ---

-fix the join implementation so that it returns current results
+fix the join implementation so that it returns correct results